Learn

 Common questions

-Is Perplexity Max just Pro with higher limits?
+Is Perplexity Max worth it for research limits?

 How much do Perplexity Pro and Max cost?

 Perplexity lists Pro at $20 per month or $200 per year.
-It lists Max at $200 per month or $2,000 per year, with annual Max billing available through the web app route.
-Check the account billing screen before upgrading, especially if the current subscription was purchased through a mobile app store.
+It lists Max at $200 per month or $2,000 per year, with annual Max billing available through the web app.

 No. Perplexity describes API usage as a separate pay-as-you-go service.
-A Pro subscription is not required to buy API credits, and the API has its own pricing for models, requests, tools, search context, Sonar, Deep Research, and embeddings.
+A Pro or Max subscription is for app usage, while API credits and API model/tool calls are billed on their own pricing route.

-When should I compare ChatGPT or Gemini instead?
+When should I compare ChatGPT, Claude, or Gemini instead?

 Next steps